intel/llvm/sycl/doc/DeviceGlobal.md

 Each of these functions accepts a (host) pointer to a device global variable as one of its parameters, and the runtime uses this pointer to find the associated information for this variable in the device global database.
-In the common case where a kernel using this device global has already been submitted to the target device, the database will contain all of the information for this device global variable.

-However, in the case when the application has not previously submitted a kernel that uses this device global, the database will contain only the address of the variable and its unique string.
-In this case, the runtime must scan all "SYCL/device globals" property sets in the application searching for an entry with that same unique string.
-The runtime can then add the remaining information about the device global variable to the database.
+The code in the integration footer ensures that the database will at least contain the address of the variable and its unique string, even if no kernel referencing this variable has been submitted yet.

+Each of these functions is templated on the variable's underlying type `T`, so it knows the size of this type.
+Each function is also templated on the variable's property list, so it knows whether the variable has the `device_image_scope` property.

 The remaining behavior depends on whether the variable is decorated with the `device_image_scope` property.

 If the variable is not decorated with this property, the runtime uses the database to determine if a USM buffer has been allocated yet for this variable on this device.
-If not, the runtime allocates the buffer using the size from the database and zero-initializes the buffer.
+If not, the runtime allocates the buffer using `sizeof(T)` and zero-initializes the buffer.
 Regardless, the runtime implements the `copy` / `memcpy` function by copying to or from this USM buffer, using the normal mechanism for copying to / from a USM pointer.

 The runtime avoids the future cost of looking up the variable in the database by caching the USM pointer in the host instance of the variable's `usmptr` member.

+If the variable is decorated with the `device_image_scope` property, the variable's value exists directly in the device code module, not in a USM buffer.
+The runtime first uses the variable's unique string identifier to see if there is a `pi_program` that contains the variable.
+If there is more than one such `pi_program`, the runtime diagnoses an error by throwing `errc::invalid`.
+If there is no such `pi_program`, the runtime scans all "SYCL/device globals" property sets to find the device code module that contains this variable and uses its normal mechanism for creating a `pi_program` from this device code module.
+(The algorithm for creating device code modules in the `sycl-post-link` tool ensures that there will be no more than one module that contains the variable.)
+Finally, the runtime uses the new [PI interface][6] to copy to or from the contents of the variable in this `pi_program`.

-If the variable is decorated with the `device_image_scope` property, the runtime uses the unique string identifier for the variable to call a backend-specific function that copies to or from the variable.
-Again, the details of this function are described below.
+It is possible that a device global variable with `device_image_scope` is not referenced by _any_ kernel, in which case the variable's unique string will not exist in any property set.
+In this case, the runtime simply uses the host instance of the `device_global` variable to hold the value and copies to or from the `val` member.

-In all cases, the runtime diagnoses invalid calls that write beyond the device global variable's size by using the size in the database.
+In all cases, the runtime uses `sizeof(T)` to determine if the copy operation will read or write beyond the end of the device global variable's storage.
+If so, the runtime diagnoses an error by throwing `errc::invalid`.

-#### Back-end specific function to copy to / from a device symbol
+#### New PI interface to copy to or from a module scope variable

-As noted above, we need a backend-specific function to copy to / from the device instance of a variable.
-All backends provide this functionality, which is abstracted with these new PI interfaces:
+As noted above, we need new PI interfaces that can copy data to or from an instance of a device global variable in a `pi_program`.
+This functionality is exposed as two new PI interfaces:

 ```
-pi_result piextCopyToDeviceVariable(pi_device Device, const char *name,
+pi_result piextCopyToDeviceVariable(pi_device Device, pi_program Program,
-  const void *src, size_t count, size_t offset);
+  const char *name, const void *src, size_t count, size_t offset);

-pi_result piextCopyFromDeviceVariable(pi_device Device, const char *name,
+pi_result piextCopyFromDeviceVariable(pi_device Device, pi_program Program,
-  void *dst, size_t count, size_t offset);
+  const char *name, void *dst, size_t count, size_t offset);
 ```

 In both cases the `name` parameter is the same as the `sycl-unique-id` string that is associated with the device global variable.

 The Level Zero backend has existing APIs that can implement these PI interfaces.
-DPC++ first calls [`zeModuleGetGlobalPointer()`][6] to get a device pointer for the variable and then calls [`zeCommandListAppendMemoryCopy()`][7] to copy to or from that pointer.
+The plugin first calls [`zeModuleGetGlobalPointer()`][7] to get a device pointer for the variable and then calls [`zeCommandListAppendMemoryCopy()`][8] to copy to or from that pointer.
 However, the documentation (and implementation) of `zeModuleGetGlobalPointer()` needs to be extended slightly.
 The description currently says: